 12. You Don’t Have To Spend Your Life Savings On Washing

 You might try hard not to spill on your clothes or to pretend that you don’t smell, but sooner or later you are going to have to ‘come clean’ to yourself and consider washing your van life clothing.
 If you’re travelling in a van then you will have no doubt come across washing machines in the carparks of Intermarche’s and other supermarkets that are kitted out for people living the van life, but they can be pretty expensive if you’re doing a large wash or freshening up your bedding.

 Get yourself a portable washing machine like the Scrubba Wash Bag and wash on the go.
 It’s basically a small bag with a washboard inside of it, but it’s super useful for washing underwear, t-shirts, jeans etc. As long as you have water, somewhere to hang your clothes and lots of elbow grease, then you can wash wherever you are without having to plug in.
 We’ve used it in warmer climates and are really pleased with the results, and our wallets still have plenty of Euros inside, so it must be working!

 Check out our review of the Scrubba Wash Bag here!

 13. Van Life Insurance Is A Thing And You Should Get It

 You can’t just buy a van and set off into the unknown, especially if you’re travelling to different countries like we did around Europe.
-Bad things might happen, and although your van is insure, you might not be.
+Bad things might happen, and although your van is insured, you might not be.
 Getting yourself insured is a must when you’re travelling into different countries.
 Laws change and the last thing you want is you or your partner getting in trouble when you’re in the middle of nowhere.
-So we recommend checking out Safety Wing, a insurance built specifically for the digital nomad.
+So we recommend checking out Safety Wing, insurance built specifically for the digital nomad.

 The SafetyWing van life insurance covers you in a couple of different ways – Travel Medical and Travel.